cRithvikD/TimeSeries-Forecasting-Project/README.md

 days.
 The target variable indicating the wind power is the column ‘ActivePower’ in the training set.
 The prediction accuracy will be measured using RMSE.

+## The analysis:

 As part of this analysis, we have fitted different models like SARIMAX, Theta, and Prophet.

+1. First off, we started by estimating the p,d,q,P,D,Q,m values from the ACF and PACF plots, and used the ADF test to understand if its stationary.
+After fitting the SARIMAX model, we get the best model as SARIMAX((0, 0, 1)), ((6, 0, 3, 21)) with an RMSE: 290.7818112299762

+2. Next, we fit a theta model with a period of 31 days, however the RMSE wa 240.1, not much of an improvement

-Using Prophet gives us an RMSE of 183.3 on the training data, which we have used as part of our final submission!
+3. Finally, fitting a Prophet model with a period=21 and fourier order=1 gave us an RMSE of 183.3 on the training data, and this is what we have used as part of our final submission!

 ## Acknowledgements:
 1. Thanks to Dr. Shan Wang for organizing this competition as part of the 'MSDS 604: Time Series Analysis' course at USFCA!